-ART 3318 Photography I ART 3330 Illustration I ART 3332 Painting I ART 3334 Watercolor I ART 3353 Graphic Design I ART 3343 Printmaking I

-[3.2] Bachelor of Fine Arts

-The degree of Bachelor of Fine Arts requires successful completion of 127 hours, including (1) general education component, excluding the general education fine arts requirement (see General Education Program); (2) degree requirements (foreign language); and (3) 80 hours of art in an approved degree plan.
+ART 3318 Photography I ART 3330 Illustration I ART 3332 Painting I ART 3334 Watercolor I ART 3353 Graphic Design I ART 3343 Printmaking I [3.2] Bachelor of Fine Arts The degree of Bachelor of Fine Arts requires successful completion of 127 hours, including (1) general education component, excluding the general education fine arts requirement (see General Education Program); (2) degree requirements (foreign language); and (3) 80 hours of art in an approved degree plan.
 A minor is not required.
 This degree may require more than the normal eight semesters to complete.

-BFA Major in Studio Art (80 hours)

-Admission to the BFA in Studio Art requires application as described below.
-Students must complete the 35 hours of core and area studies curriculum (see section 3.1 above), and add three additional hours of upper division art history

-elective for a total of 12 art history hours, 21 hours in an approved studio emphasis (see below), and 21 hours in BFA required courses (see below) to complete 80 hours.

-Pre-BFA Track

-Students intending to apply for the BFA in Studio Art degree are strongly encouraged to enter the pre-BFA Studio Art track.
-Pre-BFA Studio Art students are required to attend a BFA orientation meeting in the fall or spring semester.
-No emphasis is declared in the pre-BFA track.
-Upon successful completion of the Sophomore Major Advancement Interview (SMAI), students with a 2.5 cumulative GPA and a 3.25 major GPA on a minimum of 24 hours of art may apply for entrance to the program.
-Transfer students, students changing majors, or students changing degree programs may not be required to start the program in the pre-BFA track, but must meet the requirements outlined in the previous paragraph.

-Acceptance to the BFA Program

-Acceptance to the BFA degree program requires approval by the studio faculty of the BFA application which includes the application form declaring emphasis being pursued, a typewritten statement, slides or digital images of at least 12 works, and a copy of a current UCA transcript.
-Normally, application is made in the spring of the sophomore year.
-Applications may be submitted each fall and spring semester.
-A minimum of 23 hours in art is required after acceptance to the BFA program, including ART 4600, ART 4675, ART 4150, ART 4160, ART 4372, and six hours of art in a specified degree plan.
+BFA Major in Studio Art (80 hours) Students must complete the 35 hours of core and area studies curriculum (see section 3.1 above), and add 3 additional hours of upper division art history elective for a total of 12 art history hours, 21 hours in an approved studio emphasis (see below), and 21 hours in BFA required courses (see below) to complete 80 hours.
+Acceptance to the BFA degree program requires faculty approval of the BFA application which includes the application form, a typewritten statement, slides or digital images of at least 12 works, and a copy of a current UCA transcript.
+Students with a 2.5 cumulative GPA and a 3.25 major GPA on a minimum of 24 hours of art may apply for entrance to the program after successfully completing the Sophomore Major Advancement Interview.
+Applications are accepted each fall and spring semester.
+A minimum of 23 hours in art is required after acceptance to degree candidacy, including ART 4600, 4675, 4150, 4160, 4372, and 6 hours of art in a specified degree plan.
+BFA Required Courses (21 hours required of all BFA emphases) ART 3150 BFA Folio ART 4150 BFA Professional Orientation ART 4325 Drawing IV (fall only) ART 4372 Senior Seminar (fall only) ART 4675 BFA Internship ART 4600 BFA Problem ART 4160 BFA Exhibit [3.2.1] Ceramics Emphasis (21 hours) (Note: If one or more of the courses below have been taken as part of the Area Studies coursework under Category A, select additional courses from the studio emphasis electives section.)
+ART 3379 Ceramics I ART 3390 Ceramics II ART 4388 Advanced Studio: Ceramics ART 4388 Advanced Studio: Ceramics ART 3361 Sculpture I ART 3362 Sculpture II Select one of the following electives:

-Students accepted into the BFA program must submit documentation post-SMAI finished work and works-in-progress for review by a studio faculty committee one year after acceptance into the program (normally the spring semester of the junior year).

-BFA Required Courses (21 hours required of all BFA emphases)

-ART 3150 BFA Folio

-ART 4150 BFA Professional Orientation

-ART 4325 Drawing IV (fall only)

-ART 4372 Senior Seminar (fall only)

-ART 4675 BFA Internship

-ART 4600 BFA Problem

-ART 4160 BFA Exhibit

-[3.2.1] Ceramics Emphasis (21 hours)

-(Note: If one or more of the courses below have been taken as part of the Area Studies coursework under Category A, select additional courses from the studio emphasis electives section.)

-ART 3379 Ceramics I ART 3390 Ceramics II ART 4388 Advanced Studio: Ceramics ART 4388 Advanced Studio: Ceramics ART 3361 Sculpture I ART 3362 Sculpture II

-Select one of the following electives:

 Art 3325 Color Art 3343 Printmaking I Art 3350 Fibers Art 3353 Graphic Design I Art 3315 Contemporary Media in 3-D Art 4371 Directed Studio Problem [3.2.2] Graphic Design Emphasis (21 hours) (Note: If one or more of the courses below have been taken as part of the Area Studies coursework under Category B, select additional courses from the studio emphasis electives section.)
-ART 3353 Graphic Design I ART 3354 Graphic Design II ART 4328 Graphic Design III ART 4335 Graphic Design IV Select two of the following electives:
+ART 3353 Graphic Design I ART 3354 Graphic Design II ART 4328 Graphic Design III ART 4335 Graphic Design IV Select \underline{two} of the following electives:

-Art 3330 Illustration I Art 3343 Printmaking I Art 3325 Color Art 3318 Photography I Select one of the following electives.
+Art 3330 Illustration I

+Art 3343 Printmaking I Art 3325 Color Art 3318 Photography I

+Select one of the following electives.